fine motor - gross motor - dexterity - skills

 say when they do or don’t need help.

-talk about how they and others show feelings, talk
+Children talk about how they and others show feelings,

-its consequences, and know that some behaviour is unacceptable.
+and its consequences, and know that some behaviour

 play co-operatively, taking turns with others.